 The University of Wales was established in 1893, and the national library and museum both received their royal charters in 1907.
 From 1999, an elected Welsh assembly was established in Cardiff, with powers devolved from Westminster.
-The Welsh authority has quickly established an independent frame of mind, taking a different route from English policies on some issues, most famously free prescriptions and university tuition fees.
+Less positive was the decline of the coalmining industry, which some communities are still reeling from today.